google.com, pub-1914789392944604, DIRECT, f08c47fec0942fa0

 Key Takeaways

-• Master camera settings like aperture, shutter speed, and ISO to control the look of your photos.
+Mastering aperture, shutter speed, and ISO defines the look of a portrait

 Understanding Lighting in Portrait Photography